-- Maryland law allows tenants the right to end a lease because of a sexual assault IF vou provide written 30-day notice and a copy of a peace or protective order.
-If you do not have a peace or protective order, then you may be able to work out an agreement with your landlord to end a lease early.
-If this is the case and if you choose to break your lease by leaving your apartment, your landlord must try to rent the apartment to someone else before s/he can make you pay for the months remaining on the lease. - Victims of violence in private housing have been evicted because the perpetrator was their "guest" or lived with them.
+- Maryland law allows tenants the right to end a lease because of a sexual assault IF you provide written 30-day notice and a copy of a peace or protective order.
+If you are working with a physician, psychologist, case worker, or rape crisis center, you can request a report from them to provide to your landlord, instead of a peace or protective order. - Victims of violence in private housing have been evicted because the perpetrator was their "guest" or lived with them.
 Contact a lawyer immediately if you are facing this situation.